bradcrc/color-lite-card/tutorial/Lesson-1-Switches/ReadMe.md

 # Lesson 1 - install and basic switches

-For this tutorial we're going to use a simple 3D floorplan image.
-The same techniques would work fine with a 2D image, or any other 3D image you might have.
-I've not used it, but it seems most people like a software called [sweet home 3d](http://www.sweethome3d.com/) for creating floor plans of their homes.
+For this tutorial we're going to use a simple provided 3D floorplan image.

+The same techniques would work with a 2D floorplan image, or any other 3D image you might have.
+You could even work with pictures taken inside your home.
+I've not used it, but several people have recommended a software called [sweet home 3d](http://www.sweethome3d.com/) for creating floor plans of their homes.
 There is also [home by me](https://home.by.me/en/) or many other options available.
-You can even work with pictures taken inside your home.
 Use whatever you're most comfortable with.

 Anyway to keep things quick and basic images are supplied in this and future lessons.